emagiz/emdocs/referenceguide/web-service-outbound-gateway.md

 <code>log4j.logger.org.springframework.ws.client.MessageTracing.received = TRACE</code>

 Both methods will cause the (SOAP) requests and responses to be written to the log file.
 Don't forget to change log levels back to INFO, as TRACE has negative performance impact and can <b>seriously compromise security</b>!

+#### URI
+The destination URI for this web service gateway.

+This URI may include <code>{placeholders}</code> whose values are determined by evaluating SpEL expressions provided via <i>uri-variable</i> sub-elements.
+The root object for those evaluations is the actual request message at runtime, i.e. you can access its payload or headers in the expression.

 #### Requires reply
 Specify whether this outbound gateway must return a non-<code>null</code> value, i.e. whether every request message must result in a reply message.